wunused/divergent-representations-artifacts/README.md

 $ cp -r divergent-representations/binja-scripts ~/.binaryninja/plugins/divergent-reps
 ```

-(Optional - if you want to reproduce builds of scanned software from scratch)
+Next steps are optional - proceed if you want to reproduce builds of scanned
+software from scratch.
+If not, skip to Evaluation.

 Build Docker image of the base build environment used by all other build
 containers (approximately 1-5 minutes):